 This Japanese-style bento bag sewing pattern is one of our favourite easy sewing projects from Simply Sewing magazine, designed by Jennie Jones.
 It’s easy to make by piecing together and folding three fabric squares.

 New to sewing?
 Take a look at our sewing for beginners, how to use a sewing machine and best sewing machines for beginners guides.
 We’ve also put together some great sewing kits for beginners for you to try.
+Looking for more summer sewing ideas?
+Explore our pick of the best swimsuit patterns.

 Read on to learn how to make a bento bag with our step by step guide.